Environmental Initiatives

 ・Environmentally conscious construction

 Pipeline burial work may impact underground ecosystems and the surrounding environment.
-We have adopted a shallow-burial method for gas pipelines that lays the gas pipes shallower than before.
+Our Group has adopted a shallow-burial method for gas pipelines that lays the gas pipes shallower than before and trenchless construction methods (pipe-jacking method / shield method).
 This approach reduces the generation of excavated soil and asphalt waste, and lessens the need for new sand for backfilling, thereby minimizing the impact on soil.

 ・Community engagement